bagitag/kotlin-spring-boot-web-service-template/README.md

 The application needs to connect to a database to be able to run the integration tests.
 By default, Testcontainers is used to start a database in a Docker container.
 If you do not have Docker installed please enable the development Maven profile, to use an in-memory database, by adding the following to the Maven command: ```-Pdev```

-Further details about running tests can be found [here](./.document/TESTING.md).
+Further details about running tests can be found in [TESTING.md](.document/TESTING.md).

 ### Build the project